Avstar Aircraft of Washington, Inc.

 New skins and ice shield are fit and installed to the right side of the nose.

-P-Baron ice shield install.
+P-Baron ice shield

 The main carry-through for wing attach needed new webs, as the old ones had been too damaged for repair.
 The bad news turned out to be the failure of new parts delivery; we were told a couple of months after placing the order Beech could not supply after all.
 An ensuing search found a suitable donor P-Baron, so a transplant was underway.

-Beechcraft 58P Carry-Through
+Beechcraft 58P carry-through

-P-Baron with donor spar web carry-through ready to install.
+P-Baron with donor spar web carry through ready to install

 The replacement unit was test fit, and all alignment points checked.
 As per usual with the major components from Beech, hole alignment to adjoining structure was amazing!

-Installing the new carry-through on the P-Baron.
+Installing the new carry-through on the P-Baron

-Carry-through install on a 58P Baron.
+Carry-through install on a 58P Baron

 Side skin, undamaged, was reinstalled.

-Skin replacement on a Beech 58P.
+Skin replacement on a Beech 58P

-Skin replacement from the inside on a P-Baron.
+Skin replacement from the inside on a P-Baron

 New keels, stringers and skins were then fit to the belly, drilled, de-burred and assembled wet with sealant for pressurization considerations.

-Ready to rivet the skins on a Pressurized Baron.
+Ready to rivet the skins on a pressurized Baron

 New antennas, a Whelen LED beacon and gear doors were fit.
 After checking the integrity of the pressure capsule, it was off to the paint shop.

-New antennas on a Beechcraft Pressurized Baron.
+New antennas on a Beech pressurized Baron

-P-Baron antennas are installed.
+P-Baron antennas are installed

 Back from the paint shop, the nose gear doors were installed and the antennas sealed.

-Baron fuselage fresh from the paint shop.
+Baron fuselage fresh from the paint shop

 Nice rivet lines, huh?

-Dale working on the Baron after it is painted.
+Dale working on the Baron after it is painted

-Smooth lines on the newly repaired belly of a P-Baron.
+Smooth lines on the newly repaired belly of a P-Baron

 And then, ship it back to where it came from, where fresh engines & props await.
 I understand the damage to the wings and nacelles was minimal, and was easily handled by the shop that took it apart and will do the final reassembly.
 As a small side note, we also rebuilt the flaps for the aircraft.

-Loading the P-Baron fuselage for it's trip home.
+Loading the P-Baron for it's trip home

-The P-Baron as it's leaving.
+The P-Baron as it is leaving